BXM22/Ascend_1.0/CSV_IMPORT_INSTRUCTIONS.md

    - `📚 Found CSV in app bundle`
    - `✅ CSV import successful: ...`

-## How It Works
+## How It Worked (Legacy Path)

-The app will automatically:
+Historically, the app would:
 1. Look for the CSV file in the app bundle first (production)
 2. Fall back to Downloads folder (development only)
 3. Import exercises on first launch if not already imported
 4. Store imported exercises in UserDefaults (persistent)

+In the current version, exercise data comes from the bundled JSON file instead, so you generally do **not** need to add or manage a CSV file unless you have a very specific migration workflow.

 ## Troubleshooting